almtorres805/eec172/README.md

 Feel free to explore the individual lab folders for code samples, documentation, and detailed explanations of each lab's objectives and outcomes.

-If you have any questions or would like to discuss anything related to this repository or the embedded systems class, please feel free to almtorres805@gmail.com
+If you have any questions or would like to discuss anything related to this repository or the embedded systems class, please feel free to contact me at: almtorres805@gmail.com

 Happy coding!